DataDog/chaos-controller/CONTRIBUTING.md

 - `make lima-build` to build the chaos-controller images
 - `make lima-install` to render and apply the chaos-controller helm chart

-Once the instance is started, you can log into it using either the `lima` or its longer form `limactl shell default` commands.
+Once the instance is started, you can log into it using either the `lima` or its longer form `limactl shell <$LIMA_INSTANCE>` commands.

 #### Change default lima instance